 On October 29, 2019, the Company merged with BiomX Israel, who survived the merger as a wholly owned subsidiary of BiomX Inc. The Company acquired all outstanding shares of BiomX Israel.
 In exchange, shareholders of BiomX Israel received 15,069,058 shares of the Company's Common Stock, representing 65% of the total shares issued and outstanding after the acquisition ("Recapitalization Transaction").
 BiomX Israel was deemed the "accounting acquirer" due to the largest ownership interest in the Company.
-The Company's shares of Common Stock, units, and warrants are traded on the NYSE American under the symbols PHGE, PHGE.U, and PHGE.WS, respectively.
+The Company's shares of Common Stock and units are traded on the NYSE American under the symbols PHGE and PHGE.U, respectively.
+The registered warrants that the Company issued as part of its initial public offering were traded on the NYSE American under the symbol PHGE.WS and were delisted on June 2, 2023.